 The owner and founder of Architectural Artifacts, Stuart Grannen, expanded his retail business of salvaged architectural artifacts by joining the building that housed the Boye Needle Company with another building built in 1920 with a glassy and modern atrium.
 This is a great example of adaptively re-using and enhancing historic buildings in the corridor for creative uses.

-Perhaps the defining characteristic of the Ravenswood Avenue corridor presently is that it has become rich with a dense concentration of craft breweries and even a whiskey distillery.
-The building stock, which mainly consists of buildings that were built for industrial uses, is very conducive for brewing and there is easy parking and good public transportation nearby; the same favorable conditions that have helped Ravenswood become a successful creative corridor as mentioned earlier.
+Perhaps the defining characteristic of the present day Ravenswood Avenue corridor is that it has become rich with a dense concentration of craft breweries and even a whiskey distillery.
+The building stock, which mainly consists of buildings that were constructed for industrial uses, is very conducive for brewing and there is easy parking and good public transportation nearby; the same favorable conditions that have helped Ravenswood become a successful creative corridor as mentioned above.
 The momentum from the opening of breweries such as Begyle, Dovetail, Empirical, Band of Bohemia, and others has led the corridor to now be dubbed “Malt Row“.

 An important building that exemplifies the Ravenswood Avenue corridor is the Manz Engraving building.
 Manz Engraving was founded by Jacob Manz, a wood engraver, in 1867.
 They moved to Ravenswood in 1908, occupying the existing building at 4001 North Ravenswood in 1914.
 The company is credited with introducing the zinc process and the system of making halftones to the engraving industry.
 By 1922, the company employed nearly 600 people.
 The building is a six- story, 90,000 square foot brick structure with a tower on top.
 With the decline in manufacturing in Chicago in the 1960’s and the socioeconomic changes of the surrounding area, the Manz Corporation vacated the building and moved to the suburbs.
-While the neighborhood has lost much of it’s population and industrial employers over the last few decades, it has also become increasingly wealthy with the expansion of professional jobs.
-The change in character of the neighborhood and Ravenswood Avenue’s economy is shown in the following charts.
+While this type of decline caused the Ravenswood neighborhood to lose much of its population and industrial employers over the last few decades, it has also become increasingly wealthy with the expansion of professional jobs.
 Thankfully, the Manz building was purchased and completely remodeled by Hayes Properties in 2008 and now houses an incredibly wide array of businesses, which highlight the aforementioned changes in the neighborhood.
+The change in character of the neighborhood and Ravenswood Avenue’s economy is shown more fully in the following charts.

 Today there is a very eclectic mix of tenants in the Manz Engraving building: everything from mortgage, realty, IT consulting, marketing, law, and architectural firms to graphic designers, software designers, artist and writing studios, and even a gym and buddhist temple now call the building home.